MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 ### DevOps

 This example uses Bicep templates for deployment.
 Both deployments and redeployments are run manually.
-CD/CI pipelines can be enabled by adding GitHub Actions to the container apps.
+CD/CI pipelines can be enabled by adding GitHub Actions to the container app.

 ## Deploy this scenario